 - Member, University of Pennsylvania Alumni Interview Committee

-Awards And Recognition
+Awards and Recognition

-- Recognized in the Super Lawyers in New Jersey survey as a “Rising Star” in 2011, 2012, and 2013
+- Named to the New Jersey Super Lawyers List as a “Rising Star” for Business Litigation.
+(2011, 2012, and 2013)